Chitranshamathur: developing & implementing strategies to transform businesses

 Chitransha Mathur

-Director- Strategic Planning & Transformation
+Director- Strategic Planning & Transformation, Emirates Post

 From Indra Nooyi (Former Chairperson and CEO of Pepsi Co) to Kiran Mazumdar Shaw (Chairperson and MD of Biocon Biologics Ltd.) Indian women as well as women of Indian origin have demonstrated their ability to hold leadership positions around the world.
 Whether it is the corporate world or politics, 21st-century women can be found everywhere, displaying a statement to the world that they are second to none.
 Indian women in the Middle East, traditionally a male-dominated culture, have begun to make a mark in regional Corporate Board Rooms.
 Indeed, they are few, but they never fail to bring something different to the table and stand as an inspiration to others.
 Among such leaders in the Middle East, Chitransha Mathur is a name worth mentioning.